leilin-research/GCGRNN/README.md

 ### Network-wide Traffic Speed Prediction

-We use the same data from the traffic data files for Los Angeles (METR-LA)
+We use the traffic data for Los Angeles (METR-LA) in the paper "Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting".